kibook/s1kd-tools/tools/s1kd-instance/README.md

 Set the issue and inwork numbers of the instance.
 By default, the issue and inwork number are taken from the source.

-When updating instance (-@), if + is given for &lt;iss&gt;, the updated instance will have the same issue number with an inwork number incremented by one.
+When updating an instance (-@), if + is given for &lt;iss&gt;, the updated instance will have the same issue number with an inwork number incremented by one.

 -O &lt;dir&gt;